 Grand Theft Auto III has this bad.
 Staunton Island and Shoreside Vale are increasingly less detailed when compared to Portland's bustling activity, varied scenery, and things to do.
 This is probably why Liberty City was revamped from the ground up in Grand Theft Auto IV, even if that effectively meant putting it in its own continuity.

-Grand Theft Auto Vice City also suffered from this.
-The game's first half was entirely dependent on story progression, since accessing real estate, decent weapons, and numerous outside areas was limited at first (and sometimes made saving games and conducting missions a huge pain).
+The first half of Grand Theft Auto: Vice City was entirely dependent on story progression, since accessing real estate, decent weapons, and numerous outside areas was limited at first (and sometimes made saving games and conducting missions a huge pain).
 As a result, the plot progressed well with the player's increasing access to Vice City.
 Unfortunately, once players can start purchasing real estate, the storyline sections are much harder to follow, thanks to scatter shot mission locations, and some missions lacking availability until players buy many different buildings (which gets expensive fast, and often forces players to do tedious taxi/police/ambulance side missions repeatedly, or even street racing, to get the required cash).
 Even when players do find the missions, they're mostly boring, save the excellent bank robbery and mall bombing ones.
-The last two missions anchor the story back in focus, and concludes Vice City wonderfully, but getting there demands far too much trial-and-error and unnecessary exploration out of the player (much like Wind Waker's Triforce quest mentioned above).
+The last two missions anchor the story back in focus, and concludes Vice City wonderfully, but getting there demands far too much trial-and-error and unnecessary exploration out of the player.

-And if that's not bad enough, Grand Theft Auto San Andreas is the worst of the lot: When the game finally wraps up to a finale, CJ returns to Los Santos and has to completely disregard all his previous success in San Fierro and Las Venturas to represent Grove Street in the local gang wars, forcing the player to finish a signifigant chunk of the turf wars sidequest before they could move to the very last mission in the game.
-It's not only particularly annoying thanks to the fact that, if you procrastinated on the turf wars until the very end, you'll have to complete the sidequest while all Hell is breaking loose around you as the citizens of Los Santos are rioting, but even if you completed the turf wars before leaving Los Santos at the beginning of the game, your turf war progress is reset as soon as your leave, so your efforts are meaningless.
-And the final mission, while for many being the undisputed Crowning Moment of Awesome for the entire series, is no cakewalk either...
+Grand Theft Auto: San Andreas is the worst of the lot: When the game finally wraps up to a finale, CJ returns to Los Santos and has to completely disregard all his previous success in San Fierro and Las Venturas to represent Grove Street in the local gang wars, forcing the player to finish a signifigant chunk of the turf wars sidequest before they could move to the very last mission in the game.
+It's not only particularly annoying thanks to, if you procrastinated on the turf wars until the very end, you'll have to complete the sidequest while all Hell is breaking loose around you as the citizens of Los Santos are rioting, but even if you completed the turf wars before leaving Los Santos at the beginning of the game, your turf war progress is reset as soon as your leave, so your efforts are meaningless.
+And the final mission is no cakewalk either...

 While the bosses of the three major gangs of Saints Row 2 were challenging and interesting, the final boss Dane Vogel is simply a shootout in a small area with few mooks to threaten you and Vogel himself with a pistol he isn't very accurate with.
 You do get an attack helicopter mid-way through the mission, but use it almost exclusively on static targets on a single building.
 The last few Ultor missions are also simple and easy compared to some of the final missions of the other gangs.